Maddiaa0/chuff/README.md

 ## Wat do?

 Chuff is a huff parser build with [chumsky]("https://github.com/zesterer/chumsky").
 A "parser library for humans with powerful error recovery".
-Using chumsky as a base reduces the effort to build a parser that can recover from errors and reproduce a functional AST, which is essential if you want to show errors across the whole file.
+Using chumsky as a base reduces the effort to build a parser that can recover from errors, which is essential to provide as much feedback as possible within an lsp.

 ## Why